kunal-visoulia/Breast-Cancer-Detection-using-KNN-and-SVM/README.md

 ![](https://github.com/kunal-visoulia/Breast-Cancer-Detection-using-KNN-and-SVM/blob/master/images/4.png)

 When we transform back this line to original plane, it maps to circular boundary as shown.
+These transformations are called [**kernels**](https://towardsdatascience.com/kernel-function-6f1d2be6091).

 ![](https://github.com/kunal-visoulia/Breast-Cancer-Detection-using-KNN-and-SVM/blob/master/images/5.png)